 Haunted Train Or Not?

 Nevertheless, it was great to shoot here in this remote frozen landscape with weird trains and peculiar buildings, a perfect place for Lily Munster to enjoy on vacation.
-Have a look at Snowblind #14111 for a closer look at those footprints for yourself in another decent view of this Metro North train engine.
+Have a look at Snowblind #14111 for a closer look at those footprints for yourself.
+The full panoramic view of this place can be seen in Spook Junction #14093.

 Location: Cooperstown Junction, Ostego County, New York.
-Image and text © Andrew Dierks
+Picture and story © Andrew Dierks

 Up Next: Power Down #13673